B2B Sales Blog

 If you aren’t asking all the right sales qualifying questions and you give your best presentation along with your best price, there is little reason for the prospect NOT to shop you.

-This “incentive statement” will greatly increase the % of prospects that will call you last before making a final decision as they will want to know what that extra “incentive” may be.
+This “incentive statement” will significantly increase the % of prospects that will call you last before making a final decision, as they will want to know what that extra “incentive” may be.

-And when they do call you back, they will be at the decision stage and you’ve now earned the right to use your closing skills to wrap up the deal (assuming you know the right sales closing questions to ask in this situation)
+And when they do call you back, they will be at the decision stage, and you’ve now earned the right to use your closing skills to wrap up the deal (assuming you know the proper sales closing questions to ask in this situation)

 – Michael Pedone